snehitvaddi/RAG-Anything/README.md

 ## 🌟 Introduction

 Welcome to **RAG Anything**—your all-in-one AI-powered assistant for extracting insights from any source.
 Whether it's a PDF, Word document, or SQL database, this versatile tool is designed to understand your questions and provide precise, context-rich answers.
-Perfect for professionals, researchers, and anyone who needs quick access to information.
+Ready to be deployed
 ## 📧 Contact

 To Buy the project, please contact [v.snehith999@gmail.com](mailto:v.snehith999@gmail.com).